-The information contained in this document is proprietary. ©2020 Capgemini Invent.
+Figure 2 The majority of respondents were based in the UK The information contained in this document is proprietary. ©2020 Capgemini Invent.
 All rights reserved.
-We identified the top three challenges organisations face in DevSecOps transformation - from both the outset and when scaling up.
-Where organisations have automated security tools enabled in their development pipelines, the top three challenges they face are less technical and more strategic: - Forming different security practices into design and build frameworks so that they are standardised and reusable; - Prioritising which parts of IT or DevOps to transform, the metrics to measure and track success, and determining when to scale up; and - Prioritising financial investment getting the right balance among tools, people and creating the environment to foster the DevSecOps mindset.
-With these key challenges in mind, we share practical ways to turn challenges into opportunities, in Part 2.
-We hope you find these tips practical and that they spark a few ideas of your own.
-Based on the insights from our extensive client experience and the survey, we present in this report two key frameworks to approach DevSecOps: - At a strategic level, through Educate, Automate, Monitor (EAM) principles; and - At an operational level, through Seven Security Touchpoints in the Software Development Lifecycle (SDLC).
+We identified the top three challenges organizations face in DevSecOps transformation - from both the outset and when scaling up.
+Where organizations have automated security tools enabled in their development pipelines, the top three challenges they face are less technical and more strategic: - Forming different security practices into design and build frameworks so that they are standardized and reusable - Prioritizing which parts of IT or DevOps to transform, the metrics to measure and track success, and determining when to scale up - Prioritizing financial investment getting the right balance among tools, people, and creating the right environment to foster a DevSecOps mindset.
+With these key challenges in mind, we share practical ways to turn challenges into opportunities in part 2.
+We hope you find these tips useful and that they spark a few ideas of your own.
+Based on insights from our extensive client experience and this survey, we present in this report two key frameworks to approach DevSecOps: - At a strategic level, through Educate, Automate, Monitor (EAM) principles - At an operational level, through Seven Security Touchpoints in the Software Development Lifecycle (SDLC).
 Security is rarely designed with humans in mind; in fact, the discipline has focused on keeping humans out of it - out of systems and away from classified information.
-In Part 3, we show how we use Design Thinking to kick-start this DevSecOps journey.
-In a modern security setting, we want to create frictionless security services that meet the needs of the business whilst being services that people want to use.
+In part 3, we show how we use Design Thinking to kick-start this DevSecOps journey.
+In a modern security setting, we want to create frictionless security services that meet the needs of the business while being services that people want to use.
 We find the Design Thinking approach to be very useful in co-designing security.
-We hope you enjoy the report and if you get even just a few 'aha moments', it will make our long months of interviews and writing all worthwhile.
-Our DevSecOps benchmarking database - 'How secure is your DevOps?'-is also freely accessible on the Capgemini website.
+We hope you enjoy the report and if you get even just a few "a-ha moments," it will make our long months of interviews and writing all worthwhile.
+Our DevSecOps benchmarking database - 'How secure is your DevOps?' - is also freely accessible on the Capgemini website.